Siran-Li/KRSVQG/README.md

 ## Download Datasets

-We provide the dataset annotations in `/data'.
+We provide the dataset annotations in `data`.
 For the image source, please download the NWPU-Caption images data from the [link](https://figshare.com/articles/dataset/NWPU-RESISC45_Dataset_with_12_classes/16674166), download the KVQG images data from the [link](https://uehara-mech.github.io/kvqg), and download the TextRS images data from the [link](https://github.com/yakoubbazi/TextRS).

 ## Triplet Generation